sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 title: The Curious Incident of the Dog in the Night-Time
 year: "2026"
 authors: Adapted by SIMON STEPHENS
-authors2: Based on the Novel by MARK HADDON
+authors2: Based on the novel by MARK HADDON
 subtitle: Numbers make sense.
 People do not.
 This play is about that
 showtimes:
   - time: 2026-07-14 19:30